pabloferg/gcloud-skyscanner-api/README.md

 # gcloud-skyscanner-api

-This project uses Google [Cloud Functions](https://cloud.google.com/functions/) and [Pub/Sub Topics](https://cloud.google.com/pubsub/docs/) with [Skyscanne API](https://rapidapi.com/skyscanner/api/skyscanner-flight-search) to get fares for different destination.
+This project uses Google [Cloud Functions](https://cloud.google.com/functions/) and [Pub/Sub Topics](https://cloud.google.com/pubsub/docs/) with [Skyscanne API](https://rapidapi.com/skyscanner/api/skyscanner-flight-search) to get fares for different destinations.
 With these tools and a bit of imagination, you will track fares for your favourite destinations, compare different airlines prices and get the best deal for your holidays 🌴🌞

 In a nutshell, this is how it works:
 - Get a destination code stored in Big Query.